Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

   *- Fix Lights Crash on Corrupt Shapes (PR #953 by steelfill) *- Multiple lightglow types, see https://www.elvastower.com/forums/index.php?/topic/38247-actual-lightglowpng-generates-too-small-lights-in-existing-trainsets/  (PR #981)
-  *- Replace dynamic brakes by engine brakes at low speeds, by cesar (PR #996) *- NEW: Merge master PR #1004 from  'mbm-OR/bugfix/Fix-TrainCarOperations-brakehoses-not-sync-coupling-cars' *- NEW: Merge master PR #1006 by rwf-rr: bugfix for content form crash
+  *- Replace dynamic brakes by engine brakes at low speeds, by cesar (PR #996) *- NEW: Fix: TrainCarViewer overlaps when display size changed, by mbm_or (PR #1009)
 - NEW: Standalone multiplayer server, forked from OR Ultimate (now FreeTrainSimulator).
 Can be started from the "Tools" button in the Main Menu Window
+- NEW: Watch Mode for Timetable Mode, see https://www.elvastower.com/forums/index.php?/topic/38444-proposal-map-only-mode/page__view__findpost__p__313401

 Info about content of the various PR to the Unstable release can be found here https://github.com/openrails/openrails/pulls